-Proof does design research to develop elegant, innovative approaches to projects that enrich large, living cultural landscapes over time.
+Proof does design research to develop elegant, innovative, cost-effective approaches to projects that enrich large, living cultural landscapes over time.

-Our mission is to work with clients, stakeholders, and publics to find common ground in large natural and constructed projects, and to develop ways of enriching those projects through time.
+We work with clients, stakeholders, and publics to find common ground in large projects, and to develop ways of enriching those projects through time by design.

 Proof has multiple meanings.
 One is obvious: it refers to the historical and material evidence that offers insight into the true nature of a process or situation which can provide a basis for decision-making about the future.
 Our research and design practice is grounded in such evidence, helping clients to discover it and working with it over time to create grounded, useful ways forward.

 Another root is Erin’s long-term fascination with baking naturally leavened bread.
 One of the last stages of bread baking involves proofing the loaf of bread.
 Much of the prep work has been done at this point, with all of the steps taken to ensure the flavor and structure of the final product, and the final shaping of the loaf complete — the most important step is to wait.
 It is not a “do nothing” wait — it is an engaged wait: watching, testing, possibly shifting the temperature, adjusting the proofing-time depending on the response of the dough.
 It cannot be formulaic: It is different every time.

 It struck us that we think about design the same way — active and intelligent waiting can be so important, especially in large landscapes where the human and ecosystem communities and the biophysical processes are active and complex.
 Intervening at just the right moment and to just the right degree after long periods of patient observation encapsulates a design ethos that we feel is needed today.